active NVIS receiving antenna.

 - The antenna PCB fits in a piece of 50mm (ALU or PVC) pipe.

-- The antenna PCB contains a coax mantle current choke.
+- The antenna PCB contains a coax mantle current choke (** see optimal ferrite materials **)

-- The tuner unit contains a noiseless power supply and an optimal mains noise filter.
+- Build-in noiseless power supply with optimal mains noise filter.

 - The tuner PCB fits inside a neath and cheap Proma ALU enclosure.